Atakan Sokak No:22/6 Mecidiyeköy Şişli/İstanbul

 Attributions of the in-text references are checked.
 The author(s) is asked to provide the missing ones, and the incorrect ones are corrected.

-GORM requires that the articles be printed in a common type of and complete page layout for formal integrity, readability and standards.
-Therefore, the manuscripts whose plagiarism detection and bibliography preparation is finished are sent to a company chosen by the editorial board for layout and galley.
-Incurring costs for page layout and preparation of the copy for print lie with the author(s).
+GORM requires that the articles be printed in a common type of and complete page layout for formal integrity, readability, and standards.
+Therefore, the manuscripts whose plagiarism detection and bibliography preparation are finished are sent to a company chosen by the editorial board for layout and galley.

 Once the manuscript has been typeset; one set of page proofs (as PDF files) will be sent by e-mail to the corresponding author.
 Therefore a working email address must be provided for the corresponding author.
-Acrobat Reader version 9 or higher will be required in order to read this file.
+Acrobat Reader version 9 or higher will be required to read this file.
 This software can be downloaded (free of charge) from the following website: https://get.adobe.com/tr/reader/.
-Latest version of the software will let the corresponding author to open, read on screen and edit the proof electronically.
-The corresponding author may prefer to print the pdf and add the corrections offline and scan the corrected proof and attach to the reply mail.
+The latest version of the software will let the corresponding author open, read on screen and edit the proof electronically.
+The corresponding author may prefer to print the pdf, add the corrections offline, scan the corrected proof, and attach it to the reply mail.

 Digital Object Identifier (DOI) is a unique access number that enables the identification and accessibility of each article published electronically.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The DOIs are guaranteed never to change.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.

-It is mandatory that each article published in GORM or in early release is assigned a DOI number.
+Each article published in GORM or the early release will be assigned a DOI number.
 After acceptance, the manuscripts which are checked for plagiarism and bibliography and ready for publication are given a DOI number by the Editorial Board.